 And some holidays in October and November, like Columbus Day, Veterans Day and Thanksgiving — or even a long weekend due to a teachers’ conference — give you a vacation head-start with the help of a three-day weekend.

 As a bonus, you’ll spend less money on lodging and travel compared to summer travel.
 Hotels, motels and the airlines are eager to earn your business and typically offer discounted rooms and less expensive airfares in the fall.
+Fall (and spring) prices for airfare and hotel are typically 25% lower than the peak summer months and for the month of March.1

 No matter how you get there, here are some tips to get the most mileage out of your dollar.